A little bit about me…

 And I’ve never looked back

-I’ve been a professional software developer for more than a decade now.
+I’ve been a professional software developer for almost two decades now.
 I’ve worked in corporations and non-profits and government jobs, and with clients both large and small.
 In 2011 I took the plunge and opened the doors to my lovely business and I’ve been doing virtual wizardry with WordPress for some amazing people ever since (I can do magic for you too!).

-I live in the beautiful rainy Pacific Northwest with my amazing husband and our new ball of puppy energy, Reida the golden retriever.
+I live in the beautiful rainy Pacific Northwest with my amazing husband and our two beautiful dogs, Reida and Crazy Baby Rosa.
 Someday I’ll move to the ocean but for now I escape there every chance I get.